Python Joins: A Guide to Merge Pandas and Learn Different Join Methods

 The return value type of the merge function is dataframe.

 There is another function in pandas called the concat function.
-From the name, it suggests that we can concatenate strings using this function, but it actually just concatenates two dataframes.
+The name suggests we can concatenate strings using this function, but it just concatenates two dataframes.

 Here, I have performed inner join on the product and customer dataframes on the ‘Product_ID’ column.

 But what if the column name strings are different in the two dataframes?
-Then, we have to explicitly mention both column names str.
+Then, we have to mention both column names str explicitly.

 ‘left_on’ and ‘right_on’ are two parameters through which we can achieve this. ‘left_on’ is the name of the key in the left dataframe and ‘right_on’ in the right dataframe, so the